jcolag/Phauxfiles/README.md

 Build
 -----

 __Note__:  For reference, between the Rust v1.0 beta and the official v1.0 release, no changes needed to be made for the code.
-However, on Linux, I needed to (re-)install `libc-dev` and `libssl-dev`.
+However, on Linux, I needed to (re-)install `libc-dev` and `libssl-dev`; `libssl-dev` needed to be installed yet again for Rust v1.1, as well.
 If `cargo` can't build the required libraries, I would start there.

 Ready?